9 Things to do in Monteverde

 Monteverde offers numerous accommodation options.
 Choose from beautiful cabins in the forest within walking distance to cloud forest or hotels nearby in Santa Elena.
 (See all your hotels options here)

 Santa Elena is a popular choice as most accommodation options are here, and it’s still a great base to explore the area.
 Plus, you’ll find restaurants, tour companies, and supermarkets here.
 Please note that the town and the surrounding area are very hilly, so a car is recommended to make life easier getting from A to B.

 Planning on camping in Monteverde?
 Either stay at Camping Monteverde Tino y Carmen or at Restaurante Turin – Camping & Jardines.
 Read everything about camping in Costa Rica.

 Santa Elena, Monteverde, has many restaurants to choose from and great cafes selling perfectly brewed cups of regional coffee.
 Some of our favorites were:

 - Soda el Rancho de Juanita (Costa Rican)

 - Restaurante Thomas & Thiago

-- Tree House (Restaurant built around a tree, but the food wasn’t the best)
+- Tree House (Built around a tree, food wasn’t the best)

 How to Visit Monteverde, Costa Rica